saidshamkhali/SED-NOTES/docs/index.md

-# Obsidian Notes
+# SED Notes and documentation

-Publish your public notes with MkDocs
+This repository hosts the official documentation for the SED project.

-## Hello World!
+## Structure

-The `index.md` in the `/docs` folder is the homepage you see here.

-The folders in `/docs` appear as the main sections on the navigation bar.
+The documentation is organized into several main sections, accessible through the navigation bar.
+Each section corresponds to a folder/topic.

-The notes appear as pages within these sections.
-For example, [[Note 1]] in `Topic 1`